 13. Before setting off on a long car trip, be sure your vehicle is in prime condition -- that tires are properly inflated, all fluids are at their proper levels and you have a full tank of gas.
 (For particularly long road trips, you may want to have your mechanic do a more thorough check.)

 15. Keep costs down by conserving gas as you drive.
-Minimize sudden starts and stops, empty your car of all unnecessary weight, and slow down -- it takes much less fuel to drive 55 miles an hour than it does to drive 70.
+Minimize sudden starts and stops, empty your car of all unnecessary weight, and slow down -- in most cars it takes much less fuel to drive 55 miles an hour than it does to drive 70.
 For more ideas, see Save Gas and Money.

 16. Don't wait until your gas gauge is sitting on E to refuel.
 On an unfamiliar road, you never know when the next gas station will appear.
 As soon as you hit a quarter of a tank, start looking for a place to fill up.
+(Smartphone apps such as GasBuddy and Gas Guru can help.)

 19. On longer trips, keep napkins, plasticware and a small cooler handy for meals on the go.
 You'll also want some spare change for tolls, as well as a first-aid kit, flashlight, pillow and blanket.
 Keep a set of jumper cables, a spare tire or donut, and extra fluids for the car (such as windshield wiper fluid) in your trunk.

 20. This last tip should go without saying, but it's important enough that we'll say it anyway: Make sure everyone in the car buckles his or her seatbelt.
-Not only will it keep you safe, but in many places it's also the law.
+Not only will it keep you safe, but in most places it's also the law.

 --updated by Sarah Schlichter